 Sean is a career portfolio manager and equities investor.
 Sean has managed Australian equity funds since 1997 and has been managing long/ short equity portfolios since 2000 on behalf of institutional, family office and retail investors.
 Prior to founding Sage Capital in June 2019, Sean was portfolio manager at Tribeca Investment Partners for 14 years where he managed the long/ short strategy since its inception in 2006.
 Prior to Tribeca, Sean spent seven years at AMP Capital as a senior portfolio manager co-managing the quantitative equities fund.
 Sean commenced his investment career at Credit Suisse where he spent four years evaluating companies (sell side) and providing equity strategy research.
 Sean holds a Bachelor of Commerce (Finance) with First Class Honours from the University of New South Wales and is a Graduate of the Australian Institute of Company Directors.
-Sean is supported by three highly credentialed and experienced equities investors, James Delaney, Kell Meagher and Peter Moore.
+Sean is supported by three highly credentialed and experienced equities investors, James Delaney, Kelli Meagher and Peter Moore.

 James is a Portfolio Manager and responsible for specific sector company analysis.
 James has over eight years investment experience and joined Sage Capital at its inception in June 2019.
 Prior to this, James spent over five years as an Investment Analyst with Tribeca Investment Partners covering financials, telecommunications, technology and real estate sectors.
 Prior to Tribeca, James worked as an Investment Analyst at Metisq Capital, a Fidante subsidiary of Challenger Group, covering the Australian market as part of the Asia Pacific Equities team.
-He began his career as a Unior analyst at Frontier Advisors in 2007.
-James is a OFA Charterholder and has a Bachelor of Commerce (Finance) with First Class Honours from Monash University.
-Kell is a portfolio manager and responsible for specific sector company analysis.
-Kell has over 20 years' experience as an analyst and portfolio manager in the Australian and US equity markets across small, mid and large caps.
-Termination of investment management agreement (IMA) The Responsible Entity has the right to terminate the IMA without cause.
-The Responsible Entity has other termination rights typical in investment management agreements such as (for example) on certain breaches of the agreement or insolvency events.
+He began his career as a Junior analyst at Frontier Advisors in 2007.

+James is a CFA Charterholder and has a Bachelor of Commerce (Finance) with First Class Honours from Monash University.

+Kelli is a portfolio manager and responsible for specific sector company analysis.
+Kelli has over 20 years' experience as an analyst and portfolio manager in the Australian and US equity markets across small, mid and large caps.